Santa Rosa County’s Board of County Commissioners passed a wildflower resolution in July 2016.See a copy.

 Action: The main sites will be included on a local wildflower map to guide both residents and tourists to beautiful stands of wildflowers.
 The county road and bridge staff will work to develop wildflower signs for the county roads, and FDOT will provide them for approved Wildflower Areas on state-maintained roads.

 On Jan.
-28, 2014, several Chipley Garden Club members attended a Panhandle Wildflower Alliance meeting in Tallahassee during which FDOT introduced its new wildflower area program.
+28, 2014, several Chipley Garden Club members attended a meeting of the Florida Wildflower Foundation’s Panhandle Wildflower Alliance (PWA) in Tallahassee, during which FDOT introduced an updated Wildflower Program procedure.
 By March, the program's information had been shared with Washington County Master Gardeners and garden clubs in Wausau, Vernon and Chipley.
-Several organizations subsequently became members of the alliance.
 Kathy Foster, Foster Folly News, contacted the Washington County Commission and asked to present a county wildflower resolution.
-Glenda Wilson, Chipley Garden Club vice president, asked Eleanor Dietrich and Dustie Moss to present a short program for commissioners on May 28.
-The Washington resolution passed unanimously after their presentation.
+Glenda Wilson, Chipley Garden Club vice president, asked Eleanor Dietrich, liaison to FDOT for the Florida Wildflower Foundation, and FDOT District 3 wildflower coordinator Dustie Moss to present a short program to commissioners on May 28.
+The Washington resolution passed unanimously after the presentation.
+See a copy.

 Contact: Kristy Terry